Autumn Leaves Tutorial - Intro, Chord Melody, Single-Note Solo & Chord ShapesMay 28, 2019

 For the most part, we are simply making use of shell voicings and drop 2 voicings.
 There are a few exceptions but these are the main tools here.
 These voicings are typically the first voicings a jazz guitar player learns, so we are putting them to work right away here.

 Autumn Leaves is a great tune to try in chord melody form because the harmony moves in 4ths and it also presents some basic challenges in the melody.
+Make sure to grab your PDF and play along with this one!

 Autumn Leaves: Single-Note Solo